Since the 1848 discovery of gold in California, Death Valley has experienced over 140 years of boom and bust mining.

 From the 1880s to the early 1900s, mining was limited and sporadic in the Death Valley region.
-Many of these early mining districts met with a notable lack of success.
-Primitive and inefficient technology, scarcity of water and fuel, and the difficulties of transportation made it economically impossible to mine any but the highest grade ores.
+Many of the early mining districts met with a notable lack of success.
+Primitive and inefficient technology, scarcity of water and fuel, and the difficulties of transportation made it economically impossible to mine anything but the highest grade ores.

 One of the earliest successful mining operations was the Harmony Borax Works, which was active from 1883 to 1888.
-This mill was famous not for its ore deposits, but for the Twenty Mule Team wagons used to transport the partially refined borax.
+This operation was famous not for its ore deposits, but for the Twenty Mule Team wagons used to transport the partially refined borax.
 A very memorable advertising campaign used the wagons’ image to promote the company’s Boraxo soap and the Death Valley Days radio and television programs.

 Boom & Bust

 With renewed interest in gold and silver mining, the early 1900s witnessed new mines.
 Skidoo, Inyo, and Keane Wonder became large-scale operations.
 The boom towns, including Rhyolite, which sprang up around these mines flourished during the first decade of the 20th century but soon slowed down after the panic of 1907.
 Prospectors including Shorty Harris and Pete Aguereberry scoured the mountains searching for metals such as gold, silver, antimony, copper, lead, zinc, and tungsten.
 Prosperous large-scale metal mining in Death Valley ended around 1915 and the once bustling towns which supported them became ghost towns.

 The wooden towers of an aerial tramway still stand at this profitable historic gold mine.

 The "Greatest Copper Camp on Earth" was a true boom and bust Death Valley mining town.

 Wildrose Charcoal Kilns

 These impressive structures were used to produce the charcoal needed for mine smelters.